scrabbletank/farhome-rules/rulesdoc.md

 #### Priest
 You gain proficiency in Divine spells.
 You gain 2 level 1 spell slot and start with a codex containing 4 cantrip or level 1 spells of your choosing.
 You gain 1 proficiency in Religion and Medicine.

-#### Warlock
-You've formed a pact with a powerful entity.
-You can learn 1 cantrip or 1st level spell, and add 1 superior die when casting that spell using this feature.
-This spell does not require a codex or spell slot, and always casts at your highest possible spell level.
-After this spell has been cast you must take a short or long rest before casting it again.
-You gain 1 proficiency in Curse, Lore and Nature.

 #### Soldier
 You learn 1 maneuver you meet the requirements for and gain proficiency in 3 martial weapons.
 You may also choose one of the following trainings:
 - Shield Master: When attacked, you may spend 1 AP to reroll an attackers die, taking the new value.